cbrwizard/cbrwizard.com/README.md

 ####/scripts
 JS files.

-#####/routes.js
-A router file, links urls to controllers.
+#####/lib
+Libraries which must be loaded immediately for a client, where folders are named after their usage.

+#####/controllers/routes.js
+Iron Router links file, connects URLs to Controller classes.

 #####/controllers
-Classes which set up different pages.
-Are called from routes file.
+Iron Router classes which decide which templates and actions are called on different URLs.
+Are linked to a routes file.

+######/helpers
+Shared code between controllers

 #####/effects
 Static not-data related visual effect classes.
 Are called from controllers.

 #####/helpers
 Meteor related template helpers.
 They call presenters.
 Are called from controllers.
+Are named after templates.

 #####/presenters
 Classes which contain data for templates.
 Are called from Meteor helpers.

-#####/events
-Meteor related event handlers.
-They call actors.

-#####/actors
-Classes which call Meteor methods.
-Are called from events.

-#####/declarations/namespace/cbrw.js
-Declares a global namespace cbrw.
-Is located so deelpy so that Meteor loads it first.
-TODO: pray to FSM that modules support will be added to Meteor.
+They are separated from helpers to ease code reuse.

 ####/styles